PotegaIT/python-course/lesson_06/README.md

 * and use logical operators, which allow you to combine conditions.

 This is the foundation of every program — it enables the computer to **analyze data and make decisions**.

+© 2025 PotegaIT – Python Course for Beginners